wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-device-data-protection/includes/5-explore-encrypting-file-system-windows-client.md

 #### Export the client EFS certificate without the private key

 If you need to distribute only your public key, you can export the client EFS certificate without the private key to Canonical Encoding Rules (.cer) files.
-A user’s private key is stored in the user’s profile in the RSA folder, which you can access by expanding **AppData** > **Roaming** > **Microsoft** > **Crypto**.
+A user’s private key is stored in the user’s profile in the RSA folder, which you can access by expanding **AppData** &gt; **Roaming** &gt; **Microsoft** &gt; **Crypto**.
 However, please note that because there is only one instance of the key, it is vulnerable to hard-disk failure or data corruption.

 #### Export certificates with the MMC Certificates snap-in